Singapore’s foremost tourist landmark is a casino. Yet, a student is punished with school caning on the thighs for bringing poker cards to school.

 The picture made me cringed.
-What was in the write-up then made me frowned in disbelief.
+What was in the write-up then made me scowl in disbelief.

 I have a lot to say.
-A lot.
-This stems from me having my fair share of questionable teachers and school administrators during my school days, which in turn permanently shaded my opinions of Singaporean schools for life.
-I should also mention that, ironically, one of my teachers ended up being my closest friend.
-Which then becomes something I chew on every now and then.
+A LOT.
+This stems from me having my fair share of questionable teachers and school administrators during my school days, which correspondingly coloured my opinions of Singaporean schools (and the Singaporean civil service) for life.

 What I’m saying is, the following is my opinion on this incident.
 My personal opinion as an ADULT who experienced the Singaporean system.

 But before that, allow me to lay the perimeters.
 According to the news article, the boy was punished for bringing poker cards to school.
-I presume it was way more than that.
-Unless he’s partially insane as I sometimes am, and thinks poker cards are cool weapons or capable of summoning supernatural avatars, he probably gambled with the cards.
+I presume it was way more than that because unless the boy is partially insane as I sometimes am, and thinks poker cards are cool weapons capable of summoning supernatural avatars, the kid probably gambled with them.

 I’m assuming too that this is not his first offence.
 The lad probably has less than a glowing record in Horizon Primary School.

 Right.
 Those are the perimeters.
 Here I go.